 Guy Schraenen Éditeur

-In order to broaden the audience of the gallery by means of multiplication and distribution possibilities Guy Schraenen founded the publishing house GUY SCHRAENEN ÉDITEUR in 1973.
-It was situated in Antwerp, but equally active in Paris.
+In 1973, the idea of reaching wider audiences while embarking for new ways of creation led to the decision to establish the publishing house GUY SCHRAENEN ÉDITEUR.
+It had its origins in Antwerp, but an equivalent number of close collaborations with artists took place in Paris.
 From the beginning on it was important to him to release artworks which are not only based on image and text, but also on sound.
-Until 1978, he published artists' books, magazines, catalogues, postcards, multiples, posters, records and films in close collaborations with the artists who had complete freedom to conceive and produce their work.
-The affiliated PRINTING WORKSHOP served as a very early artist residence where artists were invited to explore, conceive and realize, among others, silkscreens, small offset publications and mimeographed works.
+Until 1978, he published books, magazines, catalogues, postcards, multiples, posters, records and films by artists who had complete freedom to conceive and produce their work.
+The affiliated PRINTING WORKSHOP served as a very early artist residence where artists were invited to explore and realize, among others, silkscreens, small offset publications and mimeographed works.
 For many artists it was the occasion to publish a book for the first time.

-Archive for Small Press & Publication (A.S.P.C.)
+Archive for Small Press & Communication (A.S.P.C.)

-Connected with the A.S.P.C. was an uninterrupted activity of exhibitions, performances and lectures; first in the Galerie Kontakt, and from 1979 on in the ARCHIVE SPACE.
-Public access to the archive was also given through his radio program I AM AN ARTIST, through essays, lectures.
-All this happened on individual base and in collaboration with artists, artists’ run spaces, museums and cultural centres in Belgium, France, Germany, Italy, the Netherlands, Poland, Portugal, Slovenia, Spain, Hungary, the Soviet Union, etc. In this frame he developed a close relationship with the Latin American and the Eastern European art scene.
+From the beginning on, it was important to him to give public access to his archive.
+In order to ensure this, he carried out exhibitions, performances, screenings, talks and lectures; first in the GALERIE KONTAKT and after the move to a new location in 1979 in the affiliated ARCHIVE SPACE.
+Also numerous essays and lectures as well as his radio program I AM AN ARTIST served this purpose.
+All this was organized on his own and in collaboration with artists, artists’ run spaces, museums and cultural centres in Belgium, France, Germany, Italy, the Netherlands, Poland, Portugal, Slovenia, Spain, Hungary, the Soviet Union, etc. A very important aspect of his activities was the development of a close relationship with the art scene in Latin America and Central Europe.

 A Museum Within a Museum

-Since many years Guy Schraenen is also responsible for the collections and exhibitions of artists’ publications in the FUNDAÇÃO DE SERRALVES in Porto, the MUSEU D'ART CONTEMPORANI DE BARCELONA (MACBA), the MUSEO REINA SOFIA in Madrid, the INTERNATIONAL CENTRE OF GRAPHIC ARTS (mglc) in Ljubljana and other institutions.
+Since many years, he is also responsible for similar collections - and exhibitions - of artists’ publications in the Fundaçao de Serralves in Porto, the Museu D'art Contemporani De Barcelona (MACBA), the Museo Reina Sofia In Madrid, the International Centre Of Graphic Arts (mglc) in Ljubljana and other institutions.

 Guy Schraenen.
 Essays, Statements, Interviews 1974-2013